syncfusion-content/flutter-docs/Flutter/cartesian-charts/series-customization.md

 * [Rotating the gradient applied to a chart in Cartesian charts](https://www.syncfusion.com/kb/12054/how-to-apply-and-rotate-gradient-in-the-chart-sfcartesainchart).

-N>: The gradient is not applicable for spline, step line, candle, hilo, hilo open close, and line type charts.
+>**NOTE**: The gradient is not applicable for spline, step line, candle, hilo, hilo open close, and line type charts.
 However, in line type gradient is applicable for [`FastLineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/FastLineSeries-class.html) alone.

 ### Gradient stroke